 When should you get an eye test?

-Here at Reynold and Slaters Opticians, we know first hand that our eyes are always on the go, whether it’s tucking into a good book, enjoying a new film in the cinema or sitting at your computer all day at work – there’s no doubt about it, modern day life can cause a lot of strain on your eyes.
+Here at Reynolds and Slater Opticians, we know first-hand that our eyes are always on the go, whether it’s tucking into a good book, enjoying a new film in the cinema or sitting at your computer all day at work – there’s no doubt about it, modern-day life can cause a lot of strain on your eyes.
 Therefore it is important to get your eyesight checked regularly to keep them as healthy as possible.

-This however is only a general rule of thumb, and we cannot stress the importance of visiting the options as soon as you can if you discover any changes in your eye site.
+This however is only a general rule of thumb, and we cannot stress the importance of visiting the options as soon as you can if you discover any changes in your eyesight.
 This is to check for any serious illnesses that could be affecting your vision.

 Why should I have regular eye tests?

-You may be under the impression that getting regular eye tests will inform you if you may need glasses to help your vision, and whilst you are correct, there are many other more pressing reasons why regular eye tests shouldn’t be missed.
+You may be under the impression that getting regular eye tests will inform you if you may need glasses to help your vision, and whilst you are correct, there are many other more pressing reasons why regular eye tests shouldn’t be missed – eye tests can highlight a host of other health issues and are important for preventing eyesight from worsening.

 What could regular eye tests show?